jenkinsci/datadog-plugin/README.md

 ### How to release

-To release a new plugin version, change the project version in the [pom.xml][11] from `x.x.x-SNAPSHOT` to the updated version number you would like to see.
+To release a new Datadog-plugin version:

+1. Change the project version in the [pom.xml][11] from `x.x.x-SNAPSHOT` to the updated version number you would like to see.
-Add an entry for the new release number to the [CHANGELOG.md][12] file, and ensure that all the changes are listed accurately.
+2. Add an entry for the new release number to the [CHANGELOG.md][12] file, and ensure that all changes are listed accurately.
-- Clone to repo and checkout the `master` branch.
+3. Clone to repository and checkout the `master` branch.
-- (By repo admins only) Run the following command `mvn -DlocalCheckout=true release:prepare release:perform` to trigger the release.
+4. For repository admins only - Trigger the release by running the following command `mvn -DlocalCheckout=true release:prepare release:perform`.
 If the command completes successfully, then the newly updated plugin should be available from the Jenkins [Update Center][3] within ~4 hours (plus mirror propagation time).

 ## Issue Tracking